luanpersini/challange-eureka-cep/README.md

 ### To run the tests

-1. open the terminal and run the command of the chosen test type:
+1. open the terminal, access the backend folder and run the command of the chosen test type:

-- to run all tests: `npm run test`
 - to run unit tests: `npm run test:unit`
 - to run end to end tests: `npm run test:e2e`
+- to run all tests: `npm run test`

 </br>